AIR-DI/D2C/docs/tutorials/developer.rst

 - :meth:`_build_fns`: it first uses the class :class:`~d2c.models.base.BaseAgentModule` to build all the network models of the RL algorithm.

-  - :class:`~d2c.models.base.BaseAgentModule`: it is a base class in the module `d2c.models.base`.
+  - :class:`~d2c.models.base.BaseAgentModule`: it is a base class in the module :ref:`d2c.models.base <model-base-label>`.
 In your algorithm module, you should inherit it to build the class ``AgentModule`` of your algorithm.
 Its initialization parameter ``modules`` is come from the result of the above method :meth:`~d2c.models.base.BaseAgent._get_modules`.
 Its method :meth:`~d2s.models.base.BaseAgentModule._build_modules` builds the models of the algorithm according to the input network factories.
 You should implement this method in your ``AgentModule`` class.

   - We get the attribute ``_agent_module`` by instantiating the class ``AgentModule``.
 Then you can build some attributes as the reference of the network models in ``_agent_module`` for convenience.